Nick McKenzie: War crimes

+Shield laws

-In a 2013 source case brought by a political donor in the Supreme Court of New South Wales, three journalists including McKenzie made an application to keep their sources confidential, but could not rely on shield laws as they hadn’t been introduced.
-Justice Lucy McCallum ruled a journalist's pledge to keep a source confidential "is not a right or an end in itself" and could be overridden "in the interests of justice," but the case was settled and no sources disclosed.
+In a 2013 court case brought by Helen Liu, a political donor, in the Supreme Court of New South Wales, three journalists including McKenzie made an application to keep their sources confidential, but could not rely on shield laws as they hadn't been introduced.
+Justice Lucy McCallum ruled a journalist's pledge to keep a source confidential "is not a right or an end in itself" and could be overridden "in the interests of justice".
+The journalists agreed that they would not use a defence of qualified privilege, meaning Liu could pursue them, but not their sources.
+Liu dropped the lawsuit in 2017 with no sources being disclosed.

-In 2015, McKenzie defeated a Victorian Supreme Court application brought by an alleged mafia figure for disclosure of his sources in the first legal test of Victoria’s journalist shield laws.
+In 2015, McKenzie defeated a Victorian Supreme Court application brought by an alleged mafia figure for disclosure of his sources in the first legal test of Victoria's journalist shield laws.
 The case was described by the ABC's Media Watch program as a landmark test of source protection.
-The court ruled that identifying McKenzie’s sources would jeopardise their safety, that there was a strong public interest in reporting on the mafia's infiltration of politics and that there would be a chilling effect if disclosure was granted.
-The Australian journalists’ union, the MEAA, described the decision as “important for public interest journalism," but other reporting suggested shield laws still remained unsatisfactory.
-In his ruling, Supreme Court Justice John Dixon found that it was reasonable for police to suspect the alleged mafia figure placed a $200,000 “hit” on the suspected newspaper source.
+The court ruled that identifying McKenzie's sources would jeopardise their safety, that there was a strong public interest in reporting on the mafia's infiltration of politics and that there would be a chilling effect if disclosure was granted.
+The Australian journalists' union, the MEAA, described the decision as "important for public interest journalism," but other reporting suggested shield laws "are still far from satisfactory".
+In his ruling, Supreme Court Justice John Dixon found that it was reasonable for police to suspect the alleged mafia figure placed a $200,000 hit on the suspected newspaper source.

-In 2016, the alleged mafia boss abandoned his defamation legal action against The Age over a series of articles describing him as a mafia boss involved in murder, extortion and drug trafficking.
-The Age published an apology noting the man was never charged by the police, but did not retract reports identifying him as the head of the Calabrian mafia.
+In 2016, the alleged mafia boss discontinued his defamation lawsuit against The Age.
+The legal action concerned a series of articles that described him as a mafia boss involved in murder, extortion, and drug trafficking.
+The Age subsequently published an apology, noting the man had never been charged by police; however, it did not retract its reports identifying him as the head of the Calabrian mafia.

-In 2017, the ABC reached a confidential settlement with the Chinese Students and Scholars Association president after she appeared in a Four Corners program reported by McKenzie about the influence of the Chinese Communist Party in Australian politics and universities.
-The president demanded an apology but this was refused and instead Four Corners added an editors note to the program transcript.”
+In 2017, the ABC reached a confidential settlement with the president of the Chinese Students and Scholars Association.
+This followed her appearance in a Four Corners program, reported by McKenzie, which investigated the influence of the Chinese Communist Party within Australian politics and universities.
+The president had demanded an apology, which was refused.
+Instead, Four Corners added an editor's note to the program's transcript.

-In 2017, McKenzie and veteran reporter Chris Masters produced several reports detailing allegations that Australia’s special forces committed war crimes in Afghanistan.
-They reported that Victoria Cross recipient Ben Roberts-Smith is under investigation by the federal police and the military inspector general.
-Roberts-Smith attacked the claims as unfounded and is suing McKenzie and Masters for defamation.
-The trial is due to commence in June 2021 in Sydney.